 Also home to vibrant Swansea – the second city of Wales – larger events and conferences can find their home in one of the large venues including Liberty Stadium with space for up to 660 guests or the new Swansea Digital Arena, soon to be completed, which will be a very exciting space for events of up to 3,500.

-As with every area of Wales, the West holds its own in Academia, Research and Development with Swansea University recognised as one of the top 30 research institutions in the UK and linked to global companies such as Rolls Royce, TATA Steel and BP.
-Swansea is also home to Marine Power Systems which leads the charge on the use of Wave Energy – the next big thing in renewable energy.
+As with every area of Wales, the West holds its own in Academia, research and revelopment with Swansea University recognised as one of the top 30 research institutions in the UK and linked to global companies such as Rolls Royce, TATA Steel and BP.
+Swansea is also home to Marine Power Systems which leads the charge on the use of wave energy – the next big thing in renewable energy.
 With strength in construction, high level manufacturing and life sciences, financial and professional services – the West offers planners the best combination of rural, coastal idyll and world leading technical and commercial innovation.

-- Road being a 3½ hour drive from London and 2¾ hours from Birmingham.
+- road being a three and a half drive from London and two and three quarter hours from Birmingham;